COVID-19 Updates at Henry Street Settlement

 Among Henry Street’s newest programs is the Community COVID Response Team.
 Addressing several intersecting needs, this program launched during summer 2020 is a squad of about 20 people ages 14 to 24, whose community-assistance work touches all corners of Henry Street.
 From the sweltering sun of July to snowstorms of January, the team has delivered food, set up PPE distribution sites in Lower East Side NYCHA developments, worked at a pop-up COVID testing site, and provided information about emergency assistance options to more than 4,000 NYCHA households.
 They have also coached older adults on using the internet so they can participate in online activities and stay connected to the world around them.

 Moving Programs Online

 Henry Street’s core programs have remained open throughout the pandemic, though many services have moved online to ensure the safety of all participants.

-- After-school and evening programs, Expanded Horizons college preparation, summer day camp, and early childhood education all moved to online platforms to stay connected.
+- After-school and evening programs, Expanded Horizons college preparation, and summer day camp have moved to online platforms to stay connected.

-- Mental health, senior services, and the Parent Center went remote and have been able to provide substantial services—from counseling to exercise classes—online.
+- Mental health, senior services, and the Dale Jones Burch Neighborhood Center (including the onsite Parent Center) are providing substantial services—from counseling to exercise classes—online.

 - Many of Abrons Arts Center’s performances from its vast catalog are available to audiences via Vimeo.
 All arts classes moved online.